-1. TIME01 To ensure compliance with Sections 91 to 94 of the Town and Country Planning Act 1990 as amended.
-2. PLAN01 For the avoidance of doubt and to ensure that the details of the development comply with the provisions of Policies A and C of the NYM Local Plan, which seek to conserve and enhance the special qualities of the NYM National Park.
-3. MISC00 To secure the proposed management improvements that will produce a reduction in emissions of ammonia from the site in line with the requirements of Strategic Policy E and Policy ENV7 which seek to ensure that developments do not have an unacceptable impact on air quality.
-4. MISC00 To secure the proposed management improvements that will produce a reduction in emissions of ammonia from the site in line with the requirements of Strategic Policy E and Policy ENV7 which seek to ensure that developments do not have an unacceptable impact on air quality.
-5. MISC03 In order to comply with the provisions of Strategic Policy A and Policy BL5 of the North York Moors Local Plan which seeks to ensure that there is a functional requirement for the building in the long term to justify an exception being made to normal planning policies which seek to restrict new development in the countryside.
-6. DRGE00 To avoid pollution of watercourses and to comply with the provisions of Policy ENV7 of the North York Moors Local Plan, which seeks to ensure that new development has satisfactory provision for the separation and disposal of clean and dirty water.
+- 1 TIME01 To ensure compliance with Sections 91 to 94 of the Town and Country Planning Act 1990 as amended. - 2 PLAN00 For the avoidance of doubt and to ensure that the details of the development comply with the provisions of Policies A and C of the NYM Local Plan, which seek to conserve and enhance the special qualities of the NYM National Park. - 3 MISC00 To secure the proposed management improvements that will produce a reduction in emissions of ammonia from the site in line with the requirements of Strategic Policy E and Policy ENV7 which seek to ensure that developments do not have an unacceptable impact on air quality. - 4 MISC00 To secure the proposed management improvements that will produce a reduction in emissions of ammonia from the site in line with the requirements of Strategic Policy E and Policy ENV7 which seek to ensure that developments do not have an unacceptable impact on air quality.

+MISC00 In order to comply with the provisions of Strategic Policy A and Policy BL5 of the North York Moors Local Plan which seeks to ensure that there is a functional requirement for the building in the long term to justify an exception being made to normal planning policies which seek to restrict new development in the countryside.
+DRGE00 To avoid pollution of watercourses and to comply with the provisions

+6 DRGE00 To avoid pollution of watercourses and to comply with the provisions of Policy ENV7 of the North York Moors Local Plan, which seeks to ensure that new development has satisfactory provision for the separation and disposal of clean and dirty water.